almazagit1002/backtests/docs/strategies/mean_reversion_volatility_bands/overview.md

 ## Strategy Logic

 1. **Entry Signals**:
-   - CCI moves below the oversold threshold (default: -30) for long positions
+   - CCI moves below the oversold threshold  for long positions
-   - CCI moves above the overbought threshold (default: 70) for short positions
+   - CCI moves above the overbought threshold  for short positions
    - Price is near or beyond the Bollinger Bands
    - Bollinger Bands and Keltner Channels have proper alignment

 2. **Exit Signals**:
-   - Take profit: When price reaches the target profit level (default: 2 times entry distance)
+   - Take profit: When price reaches the target profit level
-   - Stop loss: When price moves against the position by a defined threshold (default: 1 times entry distance)
+   - Stop loss: When price moves against the position by a defined threshold
    - Time-based exit: After a specified maximum holding period

 ## Performance Characteristics